 There are a number of Churches and Places of worship locally catering for a wide range of religions.
-These include:

-Anglican, Baptist, Methodist and Roman Catholic Churches based in Guildford and the surrounding areas.
-Quakers, Jehovah's Witness, Muslim and Salvation Army also have places of worship in Guildford and the surrounding areas.
-Any young person who wishes to follow any religion will be supported by staff to find an appropriate location/ congregation with which they feel comfortable with and to attend regular services.
+These include Anglican, Baptist, Methodist and Roman Catholic Churches based in Horsham and the surrounding areas.
+Quakers, Jehovah's Witness, Muslim and Salvation Army also have places of worship in the Horsham area.
+Any young person who wishes to follow any religion will be supported by staff to find an appropriate location/congregation with which they feel comfortable with and to attend regular services.

-Fastbridge also work closely with Surrey Police, Public protection team and liaise where appropriate with Surrey MAPPA, Youth Offending Service and Surrey Probation Team.
+Fastbridge also works closely with Surrey Police, Public protection team and liaise where appropriate with Surrey MAPPA, Youth Offending Service and Surrey Probation Team.
 This can include planning meetings relating to young people moving on from their placement at Fastbridge.